Data Protection and Privacy Compliance at Swiss Re

-We may also share your personal information with the following categories of third parties:
+We may also share your personal data with the following categories of third parties:

 - Our professional advisers: auditors; reinsurers; medical agencies and legal advisers.

 - The client who provided us with your data.

-When applicable, we apply cross-border rules in line with European data protection laws and regulations.
-So if any personal data needs to be processed by internal services teams or by third parties outside the EU or Switzerland, we make sure adequate safeguards are in place with those internal and external parties.
+When applicable, we apply cross-border rules in line with applicable data protection laws and regulations.
+So, if for example, EU personal data needs to be processed by internal services teams or by third parties outside the EU or Switzerland, we make sure adequate safeguards are in place with those internal and external parties.
 We typically do this by using EU model contract clauses to make sure this processing also complies with Swiss and EU data protection laws and regulations.
 The same way, we apply data localization rules and adopt required safeguards when regulations demand to do that.